rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 ```
 verify deployment:
 ```
-kg all
+kg all -n hello
 ```
 Note: make a note of the External IP of the service.

  > open in browser: http://Service-External-IP:8666

-Note: Version 1: Good Morning!
-These values are being pulled from the configmap.
+Note: Version 1: <em>I have a pineapple! </em> These values are being pulled from the configmap.

 clean up: